 ABA works for children and adults, as well as face-to-face and within telehealth solutions, making it one of the most effective forms of therapy for reducing problematic behavior.

 ABA’s primary aim is to improve undesirable behaviors, but it delivers more than that.
 From increased language and communication skills to improved attention, memory, social skills, and performance in academic subjects.
-ABA also works for children and adults, as well as face-to-face and within telehealth solutions, making it one of the most effective forms of therapy for reducing problematic behavior.
+ABA also works for children and adults, as well as face-to-face and within telehealth platforms, making it one of the most effective forms of therapy for reducing problematic behavior.

 Who is ABA For?